 There are countless options!
 Your coworkers receive one point for each item they discover.
 The player with the most points at the end of the round is declared the winner!

-Sending your participants an at-home care box packed of wholesome food will help you take your house scavenger hunt to the next level and eliminate the need for them to go to the kitchen in the middle of the activity.
+Sending your participants an at-home care box packed with wholesome food will help you take your house scavenger hunt to the next level and eliminate the need for them to go to the kitchen in the middle of the activity.

 The day before your next Zoom event, your coworkers can receive custom care packages from Caroo, which are put together with your company's merchandise, wholesome snacks, handwritten notes, and other special treats.